The Top 3 Disaster Recovery Best Practices for Your Business

 However, local storage is still valuable during disaster recovery efforts.
 For example, when internet connectivity or other disruptions to external networks are an issue, local storage remains the most reliable choice.

 For many businesses, a hybrid combination of local and cloud storage may provide the greatest protection and the best fit.
+Ultimately, your company should be following all of the cloud disaster recovery best practices, as well as on-site best practices.

-Test Your Plan Regularly
+Testing Your Plan Regularly

 You won’t truly know the efficacy of your plan in the face of disaster unless you test it.
 And, since business environments constantly evolve and change, regular testing is advised.
-For best results:

 - Set clear goals and define specific key performance indicators (KPI) for your test